 5. Fleas can grow into the millions within a year!

 Considering that a flea can lay 2,000 eggs in a lifetime and the flea cycle takes about one month to complete, two fleas - Fleah and Fleo - have the potential to make your house a flea city with a population greater than Mexico City in a year’s time!

 6. Where did the Latin name for fleas come from?

 The most common species of fleas are Ctenocephalides Canis and Ctenocephalides Felis.
-The origin of the name comes from the Greek word “Cteno-“ which means a comb and the word ”cephalic” stands for the head.
-That means that the Latin name for fleas stands for “comb-like head.”
+The origin of the name comes from the Greek words “Cteno“ which means a comb and ”cephalic” which stands for the head.
+That means the Latin name for fleas stands for “comb-like head.”
 The funny part is that indeed a flea’s head looks like a comb!
 The cat flea - Ctenocephalides Felis is responsible for most infestations in North America.